ximenafernandez/biomat2022/README.md

 persim
 ```

 The notebook _Intro_Persistent_Homology.ipynb_ provides a complete description and implementation of tools related to the computation of persistent homology with the software ```Ripser```.
-It also contains  some simulations in synthetic point clouds to describe properties of persistent homology and to infer topological features from a sample.
+It also contains  some simulations in synthetic point clouds to describe properties of persistent homology and to infer other topological features from a sample (such as orientability, singularities and local dimension).

 The notebooks with the implementation of several applications from the literature can be found at the folder _applications_:
  - _Example_CycloOctane.ipynb_